Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 my-vm-image gcp-vm-migration-450215 READY

-gcloud compute images list --filter="name=my-vm-image"
+gcloud compute images list --filter="name=IMAGE_NAME"

 NAME PROJECT FAMILY DEPRECATED STATUS